Fort Belknap Indian Reservation: Land Buy-Back Program

 Generations after allotment was made of communal lands 94 years ago to individual tribal households under the Dawes Act, control has become split up among thousands of descendants of original allottees in many federally recognized tribes.
 The Fort Belknap Reservation has been described as one of the most fractionated in the country in terms of its landholdings, with an estimated 75% of land on the reservation being fractionated under individual owners.

 As part of the 2009 settlement of the Cobell v.
 Salazar class-action suit, the Department of Interior has set up the Land Buy-Back Program for Tribal Nations to buy back such fractionated land from descendants, on a purely voluntary basis, with market value being offered.
 The land portions of those who accept the offers will be put in federal trust under control of the tribe, so it can increase the communal land base and improve its ability to manage resources for its members.
 In 2015, "[m]ore than 3,500 buy-back offers were mailed to tribal landowners at the beginning of June.
 Some amounted to less than $100, others total tens or even hundreds of thousands [of dollars]."
 In June 2015, Interior employees came to the reservation to discuss the program in more detail.
 They reviewed up to $54 million in offers with landowners who may be interested in selling their portions.
 These offers apply to 26,000 tracts of land, most very small, within the boundaries of the Fort Belknap reservation.

 Margey Azure, tribal coordinator of the program, believes it can help both individuals and the tribe.
 She said, "We're in a position where we can consolidate these lands, and maybe even help some young Indian operators get started in the cattle ranching business or something like that."

 Bison and grasslands restoration

 In March 2012, the Fort Belknap community received a herd of pure-bred plains bison (Bison bison bison) from Yellowstone National Park that had been quarantined at the Fort Peck Indian Reservation.
 The tribes on these reservations introduced the bison to their local ranges, a century after they were exterminated in the area.
 The Fort Belknap Indian Community Grassland Restoration Project is a partnership between the reservation and the Bureau of Land Management.
 In December 2021, 30 swift fox (Vulpes velox) individuals from Colorado were transported to the reserve and reintroduced, after swift foxes were extirpated from the area 50 years before.
+Black-footed ferrets have also been reintroduced.